yujunmjiang/dvia-2019/0.research/README.md

 <img src="https://github.com/yujunmjiang/dvia-2019/blob/master/0.research/all-the-data-you-can-eat.jpg" width="50%"/>

 **[LANDSCAPE AND ENERGY](https://www.catalogtree.net/projects/landscape_and_energy?t=atlas)** - July 2014
-- Book Design for HNS landscape architects – a book about the effects of the transition from fossil fuels to renewable energy on our environment
+- Book design for HNS landscape architects
+- About the effects of the transition from fossil fuels to renewable energy on our environment
 - Two editions: Dutch and English